Nikhil-ssd/SalesAnalysis/README.md

 Sheet Titles: Describe each visualization with a meaningful title.
 Hide Sheets: After the dashboard is all set to be published, hide all the sheets, and clean up your workbook.
 Also, you can hide all unused fields if needed.

+### Instructions on how to run this project code on your system
+Step 1 : Download this project repository as a zip file.
+Step 2 : Unzip the folder to your desired location Step 3 : If you don't have Tableau Public Installed , go to https://www.tableau.com/products/public/download, download the installer, install Tableau public and launch it.
+Step 5 : Navigate to this project folder.
+Step 6 : When inside navigate to Superstore Sales Analysis Step 7 : Open the Capstone Project 2.twbx using Tableau Public.
+Step 8 : Go through the Tableau Project Requirements mentioned above and compare the visuals in the Tableau Workbook accordingly.

 ### Purpose of Solving this problem

 Analyzing the sales data of a store like Superstore using Tableau can provide valuable insights for decision-making across various operational, marketing, and strategic areas.
 Tableau's powerful visualization capabilities make it easier to identify trends, patterns, and actionable insights.
 Here's a breakdown of the key purposes: